 I put some colored crushed sand (Walmart) inside with a led candle.
 Pretty!
 So I searched for something else, and came upon these Dollar Tree candle holders:

 I love, love the way they turned out…don’t you?
 I love that color.
 When I purchased the aqua color, I also picked up the ‘ice’ color.
+It looks so much clearer in person.
 It looks more like a gray, I didn’t particularly care for how that color turned out.

 These long led taper candles I found online at the Dollar Tree.
 It is so convenient to order online, then the order is shipped free to your nearest Dollar Tree to pick up.

 This spray was easy to use.
 Just apply two light coats!
 I just love this color!